fuentes de onoro (May 5, 1811)

 HOUSE RULES

-optional rules) with some slight modifications fully explained in the
+all the optional rules) with some slight modifications fully

 section: